The search is what anyone would

 - The Death of Illusion

-Find a much more in-depth discussion on this blog and in books by Roy Charles Henry.
+Find a much more in-depth discussion in books by Roy Charles Henry.